Fired After Being Hurt at Work

 An employee who suffered a retaliatory discharge from employment may be entitled to a discretionary 50% increase in workers’ compensation benefits, up to $10,000.
 The employee may also entitled to reinstatement of his or her previous employment and payment of work benefits and wages lost following the termination.Meet With an Orange County Attorney Today

 Dealing with the hardships caused by a work-related injury, whether it is a back injury, a head injury, a broken bone, or another type of injury, is stressful enough without needing to deal with the additional difficulties caused by being fired after being hurt at work.
-At the Law Office of Joseph Richards, our attorneys can aggressively advocate on an injured worker’s behalf to help recover the benefits owed.
+At Law Office of Joseph Richards, P.C., our attorneys can aggressively advocate on an injured worker’s behalf to help recover the benefits owed.
 We have an office in Orange County and a second office in the Inland Empire, and we represent people seeking workers’ compensation benefits in cities such as Santa Ana, Costa Mesa, Anaheim, Irvine, Moreno Valley, Corona, Temecula, El Centro, Long Beach, San Bernardino, Fontana, Rancho Cucamonga, and San Diego.
 We assist injured workers in other cities in Orange, Riverside, Imperial, Los Angeles, San Bernardino, and San Diego Counties as well.
 Contact us to set up a consultation at (844) 562-2667 or via our online form.